niftools/blender_niftools_addon/docs/user/features/properties/niproperty.rst

 NiMaterialProperty
 ------------------

 The following section is for nifs which use :class:`~pyffi.formats.nif.NifFormat.NiMaterialProperty`.

-* Every :class:`~bpy.types.Material` is exported to a :class:`~pyffi.formats.nif.NifFormat.NiMaterialProperty`.
+v* Every :class:`~bpy.types.Material` is exported to a :class:`~pyffi.formats.nif.NifFormat.NiMaterialProperty`.

 .. _properties-nispecular:

 NiSpecularProperty
 ------------------

-* Setting the **Intensity** to **0** will disable specularity; a :class:`~pyffi.formats.nif.NifFormat.NiSpecularProperty` will not be exported.
+* Setting the **Intensity** to ``0`` will disable specularity; a :class:`~pyffi.formats.nif.NifFormat.NiSpecularProperty` will not be exported.

 .. _properties-nialpha:

 NiAlphaProperty
 ---------------

-* An :class:`~pyffi.formats.nif.NifFormat.NiAlphaProperty` is exported for Materials or Texture have Alpha value.
+* An :class:`~pyffi.formats.nif.NifFormat.NiAlphaProperty` is exported for
+  Materials or Texture have Alpha value.

 .. _properties-niwireframe: